cwcyau/hdruk-rl/README.md

 Aims:

-1. To develop an understanding of reinforcement learning and the various learning paradigms (e.g. policy gradient, actor-critic, Q-learning) and the deep RL extensions.
+1. To develop an understanding of reinforcement learning and the various learning paradigms (e.g. policy gradients, actor-critic, Q-learning) and deep RL extensions.

 2. To understand the problem of multimorbidity trajectory modelling and the utility of multi-state models.